-

 William "BJ" Jenkins, President, EMC Backup Recovery Systems Division

 "For many years, we talked about a 'tectonic shift' in the backup industry driven by the availability of data deduplication technology.
 This shift has now given way to mainstream adoption of Purpose Built Backup Appliances by the IT community.
 EMC's definitive leadership in the PBBA market is a result of our long-term strategy to integrate backup software and hardware to deliver advanced efficiencies to our customers--an outcome difficult for competitors to match.
-Backup redesign based upon the right Purpose Built Backup Appliance is clearly an essential element of any successful IT transformation."1 IDC White Paper, sponsored by EMC, Generating Proven Business Value with EMC Next-Generation Backup and Recovery, October 2011.
+Backup redesign based upon the right Purpose Built Backup Appliance is clearly an essential element of any successful IT transformation."

 William "BJ" Jenkins, President, EMC Backup Recovery Systems Division